SiliconLabs/wisun-br-linux/README.md

     internal_dhcp = false

-Obviously, the DHCP server/relay need a network interface to run.
-You can launch the DHCP server/relay just after `wsbrd` (you have to ensure the DHCP service is started before Wi-SUN nodes connect, but they won't connect before at least several dozen of seconds) or [create the interface before launching `wsbrd`](#running-wsbrd-without-root-privilege).
+Obviously, the DHCP server/relay needs a network interface to run.
+You can launch the DHCP server/relay just after `wsbrd` (you have to ensure the DHCP service is started before Wi-SUN nodes connect, but they will not connect before at least several dozen seconds) or [create the interface before launching `wsbrd`](#running-wsbrd-without-root-privilege).

 ## Using `dnsmasq`